 When chicken and cashew nuts are mentioned together, the dish that comes to mind is Kung Pao Chicken complete with dried chilies for spiciness.
 However this combination as I have discovered, can also be made into a delectable curry when done using korma spices.
 Korma is a popular dish that originated in the Indian sub-continent but made its way along the monsoon trade routes to Southeast Asia many centuries ago.
-This curry can be made mild or spicy depending on one’s preference.
+This Chicken Korma with Cashew Nuts can be made mild or spicy depending on one’s preference.
 Furthermore, it can be combined with chicken, mutton, lamb, or beef.

 Specifically in Malaysia, korma is normally mild and fragrant as a contrast to the sharper and spicier local curries.
 It can be a “starter” curry for beginners and many kids have their first taste of curry in the form of a korma.
 For many years, this curry was not present in restaurants and could only be found in homes during a kenduri or Malay feast.
 It grew in popularity along with other Indian Muslim food in the 1980′s.
 Today, it has taken its rightful place on the menu with the rest of the Malaysian curries.